Using the Privacy Report to verify data protection

 When you are ready to generate, or at any point during this process, you can export a preview from Tonic.
 Either:

 - On the workspace management view, from the download menu, select Download Privacy Report.

 - On Privacy Hub, click Download Privacy Report.

 You can use the exported .csv file to review the configuration.
 You can also share it with others to obtain approval before you run a generation.
 When you are comfortable with the generators that are in place, you can run the data generation.

 Note that the preview is not tied to any version of output data in the destination database.
 It only reflects Tonic's state at a point in time.

 The Privacy Report captures the privacy associated with a particular generation job.
 Tonic creates a snapshot for each generation.
 The Privacy Report for a data generation job reflects the output data in the destination database at a point in time.

 The job details for each generation job provides access to the Privacy Report for the job.

-The Privacy Report tab of the Generation Job Details page displays the following summary statistics for the data protection:
+The Privacy Report tab of the Data Generation Job Details view displays the following summary statistics for the data protection: